Kiang West National Park: Conservation

+Access

 The park receives few tourists.
 November to January are the best months to visit.
 The park's headquarters and tourist bungalows are located at Dumbutu.
 Tendaba Camp in Tendaba village has been open since the 1970s and is the most established base for trips to the national park.
 Chalets in this camp provide accommodation for tourists.
 The park's road system is underdeveloped.
 Tubabkollon Point, located near a sandy beach beside the Gambia River in the northeast of the park, is a good place for visitors to watch wildlife.
 The park is becoming well known as a good place for birdwatching.